grafana/grafana/docs/sources/panels-visualizations/visualizations/node-graph/index.md

 ## Edges options

-The Edges options section provides configurations to node edges behaviors.
+The **Edges** options section provides configurations for node edges behaviors.

 - **Main stat unit** choose which unit the main stat displays in the graph's edges.
 - **Secondary stat unit** choose which unit the secondary stat displays in the graph's edges.